 Are you a company looking to host an apprentice?
 Euro Apprenticeship offers an online platform of information and contacts.
-It provides companies with experience sharing opportunities, contacts and tools to improve the learning mobility of apprentices in Europe.
+It provides companies with experience sharing opportunities along with contacts and tools to improve the learning of apprentices in Europe.

 Workers’ health and safety

 Health and safety at work

 Preventing people from being hurt at the workplace or made ill by their working conditions should be essential for firms of all sizes.
 Read here about EU policy and actions in this area.